sergey-koryshev/money-management/README.md

 # Money Management

 Money Management is a web application which helps to manage personal finances.
-The project is in `POC` state
+The project is in `MVP` state

 ## Main Features of POC